auth0/docs/articles/architecture-scenarios/b2c/authentication.md

 3. Set up your application to [receive and handle the response](#application-integration) from the Authorization Server.

 ::: note
 If you have more than one application, the best practice is to redirect to a centralized authorization server to authenticate the user (at Auth0, this means taking advantage of Universal Login).
 This comes with many security and user experience benefits, including SSO.
-See here for more information.
+See the [Universal Login](/universal-login) documentation for more information.
 :::

 ## Username Password Authentication